LightningPiggy/ZapNotify/README.md

 - Success message (optional): Oink!
 Thank you!
 Oink, oink!
 - Nostr: Enable nostr zaps

-5) Copy-paste the LNURL string from LNBits into this project's index.html file.
+5) Copy-paste the lightning:LNURL link from LNBits into this project's index.html file.
 Do the same for the lightning address (if you created one as part of the LNURLp setup).

-For example, if your LNURLp string is LNURL1DP68GURN8GHJ7MR9VAJKUEPWD3HXY6T5WVHXXMMD9AKXUATJD3CZ74RTDFNKZSSNL3E35 and your lightning address is oink@legend.lnbits.com then you should have in index.html something like:
+For example, if your LNURLp link is lightning:LNURL1DP68GURN8GHJ7MR9VAJKUEPWD3HXY6T5WVHXXMMD9AKXUATJD3CZ74RTDFNKZSSNL3E35 and your lightning address is oink@legend.lnbits.com then you should have in index.html something like:

 ```
 <a href="lightning:LNURL1DP68GURN8GHJ7MR9VAJKUEPWD3HXY6T5WVHXXMMD9AKXUATJD3CZ74RTDFNKZSSNL3E35" class="text-secondary"><img class="QR" src="QR.png"/></a>
 <a href="lightning:oink@legend.lnbits.com" class="text-secondary"><h2>oink@legend.lnbits.com</h2></a>

+6) Also replace this project's QR.png file with the QR code of the LNURL pay link.
+You can just right-click the QR code in LNBits and click "Save image as..."
 ```

 # How to use